What is Local Investing YYC?

 Who decides what to finance?

-The Board of Local Investing YYC, elected by the members, will determine where the capital will be invested in your community.
-It is the responsibility of the board to evaluate potential projects based on their ability to provide a financial, social and/or environmental return.
+The Members of Local Investing YYC, will determine where the capital will be invested in your community.
+It is the responsibility of the board to evaluate potential projects based on their ability to provide a financial, social and/or environmental return and present these investment opportunities to its members.
+The first round of investments has been decided by Local Investing YYC’s Founding Members.

 As a member in Local Investing YYC, do I get a vote on how the businesses are run?